mas-bandwidth/af_xdp/008/README.md

 received delta 10928762
 ```

-With a smaller packet size I can send more packets per-second (~10.9Mpps), but I'm not exactly sure why it's not hitting line rate.
+With a smaller packet size I can send more packets per-second, but I'm not exactly sure why it's not hitting ~14.8M packets per-second.

-What do I have to do to be able to hit 14.8M packets per-second on a 10G NIC with AF_XDP?
+What do I have to do to hit line rate on a 10G NIC with AF_XDP?

 Please email glenn@mas-bandwidth.com if you know!